×

 7. 出租车 (chū zū chē) — taxi

-The challenge here is the ch-z-ch combination because it has you changing positions of your tongue, then your mouth and tongue.
+The challenge here is the ch-z-ch combination because it has you changing the position of your tongue, then your mouth and tongue again.
 That might have not made any sense just yet, but you’ll see what I mean once you say the word yourself.

 Pronounce like “ch-oo” (not the same as “choo” like the sound of a train), as “tzi-oo” and like “ch” + “uh,” using the first tone with all three characters.